 For more inspiration, check out Marketing AI Institute's Marketing AI Buyer's Guide.

-Additionally, one tool to check out for your content strategy needs is Vennli, an AI-powered tool for content planning and intelligence.
-Vennli uses AI to show you what content and messaging customers want.
+Additionally, one tool to check out for your content strategy needs is Cobomba, an AI-powered tool for content planning and intelligence.
+Cobomba uses AI to show you what content and messaging customers want.
 Try it out below.